3mdeb/news-and-ideas/blog/content/post/2021-10-28-secure-jtag-on-imx-soc.md

 ## Introduction

 JTAG port is an important feature that helps a lot of engineers during product development.
-It also may be helpful for hackers while reverse-engineering process - e.g. they can dump the memory of your firmware and get access to strictly confidential information.
-In this article, I show you how to lock JTAG access for users who don't have a special key.
-I use for that Secure JTAG feature which is implemented on i.MX SoC's.
+It also may be helpful for hackers while performing a reverse-engineering process - e.g. they can dump the memory of your firmware and get access to strictly confidential information.
+In this article, We show how to lock JTAG access for users who don't have a special key.
+We use for that Secure JTAG feature which is implemented on i.MX SoC's.
 In our lab, we tested this solution on i.MX6 but this same feature is available on a lot more NXP platforms.
 Unfortunately they have missing public documentation.

 ## Requirements